osrf/gazebo_tutorials/ros_depth_camera/tutorial.md

 ## View Depth Camera Output in RViz

-Now that the camera is in the Gazebo scene, it should be publishing images and point clouds to ROS topics.
+Now that the camera is in the Gazebo-classic scene, it should be publishing images and point clouds to ROS topics.
 You can check the topics that are being published by running `rostopic list` in a new terminal.
 You should see the topics you specified in the SDF plugin code listed.